Thursday, May 2, 2024

 I preface this post with my obligatory statement along the lines of "I can't believe that this stupid bullshit is the thing that is bringing me back to my blog."
 At this point, it's a tradition.
 I don't like it, but for now, I must accept this truth.

 I generally reserve the CPA as my outlet for longform content on the topic of Magic: the Gathering.
 On occasion, I find myself wanting to opine on something that I just don't deem suitable for the CPA as a forum.
 Seems a bit strange considering that the CPA has effectively been a dead website since 2018 or so, and it's limping along just because a few people happen to visit regularly and post whatever they want to post.
 Most of my content there receives no engagement anyway, so what's the big deal?
 Well, I do still have some sense of propriety here, and I tailor my CPA posts to, at least theoretically, be meaningful relevant to hypothetical CPA lurkers.
-And some things, despite being Magic-related, go much to far in evoking the image of me standing on a soap box.
+And some things, despite being Magic-related, go much too far in evoking the image of me standing on a soap box.
 As a courtesy to no one in particular, I self-censor enough to confine that sort of content to this blog space, rather than to my posts on someone else's forum.

 Just over a decade ago, there was a controversy of sorts in Magic, which I vaguely recall.
 I had a lot going on at the time.
 I can't quite place where I saw this topic crop up back then, nor whether I had any sort of response or even opinion at the time.
 Like I said, I had a lot going on.
 In my hazy memories, this controversy was mostly insignificant.
 Then again, it got enough press that I heard about it, so maybe my impression there is overstated.
 Well, I was just reminded of this by an article on Commander's Herald, written by one Ciel Collins.
 I'll excerpt the relevant portion.